Is Joe Theismann In The Nfl Hall Of Fame

 The Role of Super Bowl Victories

 Super Bowl victories often play a significant role in Hall of Fame considerations.
 Theismann’s Super Bowl XVII win is a key point in his favor.
-However, the fact that he only led his team to one Super Bowl title is sometimes held against him, especially when compared to quarterbacks with multiple championships.
+Still, the fact that he only led his team to one Super Bowl title is sometimes held against him, especially when compared to quarterbacks with multiple championships.

 The Impact of Career-Ending Injuries